patricklam/plam.new-webpage/content/post/20211208-leaving-nz.md

 published:  true
 image:      "/img/20211208-leaving-nz/PXL_20211129_044617281.webp"
 showtoc:    true
-summary:    "Ma te wa&mdash; see you later, New Zealand.
+summary:    "Ma te wa&mdash;see you later, New Zealand.
 First half of my trip from Wellington to Montreal, covering travel from Wellington to Auckland and onto the plane to Los Angeles."

 ---